chlo-schu/satellite-image-classification/README.md

 # satellite-image-classification
-This is the thesis project of Chloe Schueller
+This is the independent project of Chloe Schueller.
+Last updated on May 5th, 2025.

 # Water Classification System
 This Python script provides a complete workflow for classifying water bodies (lakes and rivers) from satellite imagery using machine learning.